INFO

 FOOD & DRINKS

 Drinks can be purchased both with cash and card.
-The Vooruit Café, located in and part of the festival venue, offers delicious food.
+The Vooruit Café, located in the frontside of the venue, offers delicious food.
 If you’re into something different, there are plenty of options nearby: pasta, pizza, ramen, burgers, sandwiches, Mexican food, French fries, Lebanese food, …

 WHAT ELSE?